JaeYoonKim72/INTRO/README.md

 # INTRO

-The INTRO
+INTRO is a free software that can identify genomic regions introgressed between two groups.

-The INRO was developed by Jae-Yoon Kim.
+Source code was written by Jae-Yoon Kim using Python language, and supported on windows and linux platform.

-This program is based on the GenoCore R version available at https://github.com/lovemun/Genocore.
+This software is based on three statistics, D-statistics, RND, and Dxy, raised by Patterson, Feder, and Nei.

-Source code was written in Python language and supported on windows and linux platform.
+The description of these three statistics is as follows.

 ![그림5](https://user-images.githubusercontent.com/49300659/63851385-2bb2d980-c9d1-11e9-8848-c04ab430c38b.png)